SkriptLang/skript-reflect/docs/basics/importing-classes.md

 # Importing classes

-Many of skript-mirror's reflection features require a reference to a java class.
+Many of skript-reflect's reflection features require a reference to a java class.

 ## Importing classes at parse-time \(recommended\)

 In most cases, the exact qualified name of the class you need is known without running the script.
-If this is the case, you should use skript-mirror's import block.
+If this is the case, you should use skript-reflect's import block.

 {% code-tabs %}
 {% code-tabs-item title="Syntax" %}